Special Needs Trust Attorneys in Northern Virginia

 There are three types of special needs trusts or supplemental needs trusts (SNT) used in planning for adult beneficiaries with disabilities: third-party trust, self-settled trust, and pooled trust.
 A third-party trust is created by someone other than the beneficiary and funded with assets that do not belong to the beneficiary.
+If you need help with a special needs trust, our firm is here for you.
+Our attorneys can help clients across Virginia, including in Annandale and Fairfax.
+In addition to trusts, our attorneys can assist in other matters, such as helping disabled adults battle discrimination in child custody cases and setting up ABLE accounts.

 A self-settled trust is funded with assets belonging to the beneficiary.
 Though many of the provisions of a third-party SNT and a self-settled SNT are the same, there are some fundamental differences of which you should be aware of.